Get your National Insurance number

-- register for or log in to your personal tax account to view or print a letter confirming your number now
+- register for or log in to your personal tax account to view or download, print, save or share a letter with it on

 - fill in the online form and post it to us, if you’re unable to register for a personal tax account

 You can also find your National Insurance number on your payslip, P60, tax returns or official letters about tax, pensions or benefits.